 - We spent less than two hours at the zoo, saw all the animals and listened to one “zookeeper talk”.

-Disclaimer: I was provided with a complimentary entry.
+Disclaimer: I was provided with a complimentary entry to aid in writing this page.
 However, the opinions expressed here are strictly my own.